Skip to content

 >

-Wood chips are defined as mechanically shredded wood that is processed into pieces of wood a few centimetres in size.
-The small pieces of wood are burned in fully automatically controlled incinerators and guarantee the same convenience as their fossil-fuel competitors.
+Wood chips are defined as wood that has been mechanically shredded into pieces measuring just a few centimetres in size.
+These small pieces of wood are burned in fully automated combustion plants and offer the same level of convenience as their fossil fuel counterparts.

 If you use wood chips for your heating system, you can use the following comparisons as a guide.
 One solid cubic metre (fm) of wood yields 1.4 cubic metres (rm) and 2.5 loose cubic metres (srm) of wood chips.

-Wood chips (average) Split logs Pellets Heating oil Natural gas
+Wood chips (average) Log wood Pellets Heating oil Natural gas

-The quality of the wood chips is an important factor in achieving optimum operation of the heating system.
-Because of the many producers and different types of wood, wood chip is a raw material which comes in many different forms.
-PuroWIN is approved for wood chips of classes P16S and P31S and also A1 and A2 If you use these grades, we can guarantee compliance with the specified emission limits without any additional measures such as filter technology or prior cleaning.
-For ideal system operation, wood chips with a water content of 20–30 percent should be used.
+The quality of wood chips plays a key role in ensuring the optimal operation of the heating system.
+Due to the large number of producers and the variety of wood species, wood chips are a raw material with a wide range of characteristics.
+The PuroWIN is approved for wood chips of grades P16S and P31S, as well as A1 and A2.
+When using these grades, we guarantee compliance with the prescribed emission limits in practical operation.
+This is achieved without the need for additional measures such as filter technology or pre-cleaning.
+For the system to operate ideally, wood chips with a moisture content of 20–30 per cent should be used.

-• Store logs in an airy, sunny place for at least one summer (for wood chips W25-30)
+• Store logs in a well-ventilated, sunny spot for at least one summer before chipping (for W25-30 wood chips)

-• Wood chips with a water content > 35% are not suitable for storage (decomposition, formation of mould, self-heating/risk of fire)
+• Wood chips with a moisture content > 35% are not suitable for storage (decomposition, mould growth, self-heating/fire hazard)

-• During summer months with high precipitation, it is advisable to cover the wood that is to be chipped
+• During wet summer months, it is advisable to cover the wood chips

 • Use natural, chemically untreated wood

-• Ensure low and homogeneous water content (no pockets of moisture)
+• Ensure a low, uniform moisture content (no pockets of damp)

-• The proportion of needles, leaves, fine twigs, bark should be low
+• The proportion of needles, leaves, fine twigs and bark should be low

-• The wood chips should have smoothly cut edges and not be frayed
+• The wood chips should have smooth-cut edges and not be frayed

-Different volume units are used for wood.
+Different units of volume are used for timber.
 A distinction is made between cubic metres, solid cubic metres and loose cubic metres.
-The cubic metre is a stack of logs, the outer edges of which are 1 m x 1 m x 1 m.
-The spaces in between are included in the calculation.
-The loose cubic metre, on the other hand, is wood that has been loosely poured into a container measuring 1 m x 1 m x 1 m.
-Here, too, the spaces in between are included in the calculation.
-There are no gaps in the solid cubic metre.
-This consists of 1 m³ of solid wood without gaps.
+A cubic metre refers to stacked logs with external dimensions of 1 m × 1 m × 1 m.
+The gaps are included in the calculation.
+A cubic metre of loose volume, on the other hand, consists of wood that has been loosely poured into a container measuring 1 m x 1 m x 1 m.
+Here too, the gaps are included in the calculation.
+There are no gaps in a solid cubic metre.
+This consists of 1 m³ of solid wood with no gaps.

 Questions about our wood chip boilers?